16 Best Things to Do in Avoca Beach

 It’s an excellent place for the whole family.

-You can swap boats as many times as you like.
-It's great fun for kids!
+You can hire pedal boats, kayaks and stand-up paddleboards at Aquafun.
+You can switch between boats as many times as you want – It's great fun for kids!

 Avoca Beach Picture Theatre